aashishvashisht6/cors-anywhere-proxy/README.md

-Allow Cors from Backend Server
+Allow Cors from Backend Server. \n
 You can use this app for proxies & accessing Backend APIs in Development Environment